 Vanessa Philipps, Undergraduate Assistant

-Vanessa Phillips is a Junior in the MSB (’19).
+Vanessa Phillips is a Senior in the MSB (’19).
 Vanessa plans on being a Marketing major with a minor in Korean.
 She originally began as a volunteer, helping with creating marketing content and blog posts for the Center.
 Vanessa is especially invested in discussions concerning women as leaders in the workplace, how feminism is defined today, and reproductive rights.
 She is also now a WAGE (Women Advancing Gender Equity) Fellow with the Center.
 Vanessa's on campus family is Club Boxing and she enjoys talking about her undying love of Ben & Jerry's ice cream.
 She's your girl for restaurant, Netflix, and travel recommendations.

 Caroline Sarda, Undergraduate Assistant

-Caroline Sarda is a sophomore in the COL ('20).
+Caroline Sarda is a Junior in the COL ('20).
 She is currently studying English with a possible double major in Psychology.
 At the Women's Center, she helps work on the blog, update social media, and plan Women's History Month.
 She particularly enjoys discussions about women in the arts, both as subjects and as creators, and one of her favorite female artists is Sarah Kay.
 On campus, she is Vice President of Club Filipino and an ESCAPE Leader.
 In her free time, she enjoys listening to music, exercising, and watching movies.

 Megan Guteirrez, Graduate Assistant